 Knockhall castle, a 3 storey L shaped tower house, was built by Lord Sinclair of Newburgh in 1565.
 Bought by Clan Udny in 1634 it was attacked then restored, even extended, a couple of times over the next decade during the first Bishops’ War.
 The castle was still in use as a family home until it was gutted by fire in 1734.

 Gight Castle, another L-shaped tower, was probably raised in the 16th century by George Gordon and abandoned on the death of its last inhabitant in 1791.
-It is famous as the ancestral home of Lord Byron, who wrote the epitaph for all of these ruins in his poem, Childe Harold:
+It is famous as the ancestral home of Lord Byron, who left an epitaph for all of these ruins in his poem, Childe Harold: